lpetralli/mcp-supervisor/README.md

    ```

 2. Choose your LLM, agent architecture, and prompts
-   - Modify `graph.py` to select your preferred LLM (default is GPT-4o)
+   - Modify `graph.py` to select your preferred LLM
    - Customize agent prompts and roles based on your use case
    - Define your tools:
      - Use existing MCP servers (like Zapier)